 Oral appliances are designed to place the patient’s tongue forward in the mouth and involuntarily put the lower jaw back into alignment.
 The result is unobstructed breathing and a restful sleep.
 The use of an oral appliance in addition to lifestyle changes such as good sleep hygiene, exercise and weight loss can make major changes in a person’s sleep habits.

 By treating sleep apnea, patients can reduce their risk for heart disease, stroke and diabetes, and improve daytime alertness, concentration and emotional stability.
-All patients experiencing sleep disruptions are encouraged to contact Dr. Ben Polan who is a dentist in Beverly and an expert in providing successful treatment by delivering custom-designed oral devices.
+If you’re experiencing any snoring or symptoms of sleep apnea, feel free to contact sleep dentist Dr. Benjamin Polan to get back your deep, restful nights.